wilsonmar/LoadRunner/js_date_lib.md

     */
     ```

+### <a name="initial_js_file"></a> Test JavaScript Response in LoadRunner

 PROTIP: Take a test-driven approach to developing code to finish quicker.
 Code from the "outside in".

 CHALLENGE: Initially, return a static value in the format expected to ensure that the script connects.

-5. Copy the sample initial JavaScript below and paste it at the bottom of new file lr_js_date_lib.js.
+1. Copy this sample initial JavaScript and paste it at the bottom of new file lr_js_date_lib.js.

     ```
     function getWorkingAdultRandomBirthDate( in_format ){